tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

     sibu:~ david$ cd code
     sibu:code david$

-Issuing a subsequent `pwd` command to confirm our present working directory yields `/users/grad/david/code` - our home directory, with `code` appended to the end.
+Issuing another `pwd` command to confirm our present working directory returns the output `/users/grad/david/code`.
+This is our home directory with `code` appended to the end.
 You can also see from the prompt in the example above that the present working directory changes from `~` to `code`.

 X> ### Change Back
 X> Now issue the command to change back to your home directory.
 What command do you enter?